-Types of Student Visa in USA 2024 – There are many different types of US student visas, each with their own requirements and restrictions.
+Types of Student Visa in USA 2025 – There are many different types of Student Visa in USA, each with their own requirements and restrictions.
 Studying in the United States requires international students to understand the differences between these visas.
-Let’s explore the different types of US student visas and what they allow (or don’t allow) students to do while in the country.
+Let’s explore the different types of student visa in USA and what they allow (or don’t allow) students to do while in the country.
 By the end of this post, you should have a better understanding of which visa is right for you and your academic goals.
 Read on to learn more about US student visas.

 For academic students enrolled in a full-time program at an accredited US institution

-US F1 Visa is designed to accommodate international students who are looking to pursue a full-time academic program at an accredited US institution.
-Obligations of the visa include attending classes, finishing coursework on time, and properly maintaining a student status in the United States.
+The obligations of the visa include attending classes, finishing coursework on time, and properly maintaining student status in the United States.
 Moreover, it provides the main legal right to stay in the US throughout the duration of the academic program.
 The US F1 visa is also necessary for part-time internships or practical training programs that are related to an individual’s major field of study.

 It offers eligible foreign students with numerous benefits and can also be a first step to permanent residence in the country with qualifications such as an employer sponsorship or entrepreneurial activities.
 Therefore, it is imperative for any international student wants to explore studying abroad in the United States to understand their eligibility and obtain a US F1 Visa so they can experience the nuances of American education firsthand.